Piebee007/Setting-up-a-world-in-Gazebo/README.md

 *Note: You can drag the image section out of  the rviz window to have a seperate window of what the robot camera is seeing*

+### Moving the robot ###

+To install the the package type this command:

+`sudo apt-get install ros-galactic-rqt-robot-steering`

+Then open a new terminal and to run the program type this command:

+`rqt_robot_steering`

+You can either interact with the GUI with your __mouse__ or using __WASD__ to move the robot.

+*Note: Having the camera set up makes moving the robot around a lot easier*